wporg-support/master-list/WordPress 5.x/WordPress 5.5/01-introduction.md

 [Theme issues]()
  \]

-Hooray!
-[WordPress 5.5 “_JAZZER_” is here]()!
-But OMGWTFBBQ!?
-Everything is now broken?

-**Don’t Panic!**
+So you've just updated to [WordPress 5.5 “_JAZZER_” is here]()!
+But what's this?
+Something broke?
+Or maybe you just have some questions you want to ask?
+This will help guide you through both troubleshooting, and common questions after the new update.

+**If your site broke, don’t panic!**

 Before you go any further, make sure you’ve updated your plugins and themes to the latest versions, clear your browser’s cache and cookies and re-log in to your WordPress dashboard.

-**The New Editor can be disabled!**

-If you’re in a pinch and need the editor rolled back ASAP, please install the classic editor – https://wordpress.org/plugins/classic-editor/ – which will restore the old editor.

 **Still having problems?
 Okay, read on!**